Skip to main content

 🧠 Expert Dialogue: “Why Design Your Wellness?”

-Jared (Neuroscience PhD): "People underestimate how much their environment shapes their biology.
-Your lighting, screen time, even your furniture layout can support or sabotage your health."
+Jared (Neuroscience PhD): “People underestimate how much environment shapes biology.
+Lighting, screen time, furniture layout can support—or sabotage—health.”

-Alt text: A wellness-inspired home office with plants and soft daylight. https://wellpal.blogspot.com
+A wellness-inspired home office with plants and soft daylight — wellpal.blogspot.com

 πŸ”¬ Why This Series Matters

-• Light timing affects your melatonin, cortisol, and even weight regulation (PNAS, 2014).
+• Light timing influences melatonin/cortisol and even weight regulation (PNAS, 2014).

-• Bedroom environment impacts sleep efficiency more than sleep hygiene alone (Sleep Health, 2021).
+• Bedroom environment can impact sleep efficiency beyond hygiene tips (Sleep Health, 2021).

 πŸ“ Series Overview (Parts 1–10)